 Content Migration is a multi-step process that requires planning, tracking, and collaboration between different teams.

-For a complete detail on how the tool works and how we recommend you use it, see the Content Transfer Tool documentation.
+For a complete detail on how the tool works and how Adobe recommends that you use it, see the Content Transfer Tool documentation.

 It is time to start refactoring the existing features to be compatible with Cloud Services.

-In order to do this, you need to take a look at the documentation detailing the basic tooling you will need to start refactoring your code:
+First, look at the documentation detailing the basic tooling, and start refactoring your code:

 Watch this video to understand how to install the Dispatcher SDK locally: